routingblog/arbitration/content/docs/cases/Prima-Paint-Corp-v-Flood-Conklin-Mfg.md

 ### Analysis

-> Recognizing as "broad" a clause requiring arbitration of"[a]ny controversy or claim arising out of or relating to" the agreement
+> Recognizing as "broad" a clause requiring arbitration of “[a]ny controversy or claim arising out of or relating to” the agreement
-> Holding that if the making of the arbitration agreement is an issue "the federal court may proceed to adjudicate it"
+> Holding that if the making of the arbitration agreement is an issue “the federal court may proceed to adjudicate it”
 >
-> Holding that contractual language "[a]ny controversy or claims arising out of or relating to this Agreement, or breach thereof" is "easily broad enough to encompass" claim for fraud in inducement of contract
+> Holding that contractual language “[a]ny controversy or claims arising out of or relating to this Agreement, or breach thereof” is “easily broad enough to encompass” claim for fraud in inducement of contract
 >
 > The Prima Paint Court erred, however, in asserting that the FAA’s basis was “confined to” Congress’s interstate commerce and admiralty power.
 That assertion is flat out wrong: As we have seen, the legislative history shows that Congress placed primary reliance for enacting the FAA on its control over the procedures of the federal courts. [^correcting2]